Tauri App: One Frontend Codebase for Native and Web

 Why IndexedDB Is a Good Fit Here

-For the browser-side implementation, I use idb-keyval, which is a thin wrapper around IndexedDB.
+For the browser-side implementation, I use idb-keyval, a thin wrapper around IndexedDB.

 That choice is specifically for the web fallback.
 In the native app, I still use the store plugin instead of talking to the embedded browser's IndexedDB directly, because file-backed persistence is the point of using the plugin in the first place.
 On the web, there is no equivalent filesystem-backed path available through Tauri, so the question changes from "what is identical?" to "what is the best persistence option that still serves the purpose well enough?"

 I do not need to recreate every detail of the Tauri store plugin.
-I only need to implement the commands my app actually uses.
+I only need to implement the commands my app actually uses, and IndexedDB is good enough for that job.

 The Command Mapping